mhdmoh/swipe-button/README.md

 This Library helps you to make a highly customizable swipe button

 ## Installation
-1. first add it in your root build.gradle at the end of repositories:
+1. first add this in your root build.gradle at the end of repositories:

 ```js
 allprojects {